HarshilBhuva/portswigger-websecurity-academy/01-sqli/SQL_injection_attack,_querying_the_database_type_and_version_on_Oracle/README.md

 Therefore I need to inject `' UNION SELECT 'a',banner FROM v$version--` to obtain the version information with the following query:

+// 📝 NO PETS TAB IN 2025, CLICK LIFESTYLE

 ```sql
 SELECT * FROM someTable WHERE category='Pets' UNION SELECT 'a',banner FROM v$version--'
 ```